-Flowing south from its headwaters in the Sangre De Cristo Mountains outside of Santa Fe, NM the Pecos River winds its way across the flat desert landscape of the Permian Basin until finally descending into a maze of canyons carved into the thick limestone bedrock of the Trans-Pecos Region.
+Far south of its muddy and turbulent headwaters in the Sangre De Cristo Mountains and high plains of New Mexico, the Pecos River finishes its journey across the desolate landscape of the Permian Basin and descends as a clear travertine stream into a maze of canyons carved into the thick limestone bedrock of the Trans-Pecos Region.
 The Pecos Canyonlands area is part of the historic confluence of three river systems (Rio Grande, Pecos, and Devils), and served as the focal point for millennia of ancient Native American societies.
-Having been such the creeks, canyons, and caves carved into the porous limestone are rife with traces of their inhabitance.
-The near countless pictographs, petroglyphs, quarries, middens and all other signs of ancient human inhabitance add up to make the Lower Pecos Canyonlands the second largest concentration of Native American rock art and archeology in the United States; second only to the desert canyons of the four corners region – though the Lower Pecos area is far, far less visited.
+As a result, the creeks, canyons, and caves carved into the porous limestone are rife with traces of ancient man’s activities and wonderings.
+The countless pictographs, petroglyphs, quarries, middens and all other signs of ancient human inhabitance add up to make the Lower Pecos Canyonlands the second largest concentration of Native American rock art and archeology in the United States.

 A trip on the Lower Pecos is comparable to The Lower Canyons of the Rio Grande in its remoteness and ruggedness, though is unique and special in its own ways.
+For one, people often find themselves in awe as they float in blue Caribbean colored waters over giant schools of bass, perch, gar and other common and even endemic species.
 Once we leave the put-in we will descend into a wild country of near palpable history and beautiful, rough terrain.
-The Pecos can be a demanding river trip, but in the end is one that provides rewards and experiences that make every mile well worth the effort.
+The Lower Pecos is not your standard turn-key western river trip and can be a demanding experience, but in the end is one that rewards in ways that make every mile well worth the effort.

-Far Flung Adventures is the only company to offer guided trips on this incredible resource, and in being so are proud and excited to accompany you on this trip of a lifetime!
+Far Flung Adventures is the only company to offer guided trips on this incredible river, and in being so are proud and excited to accompany you on this trip of a lifetime!

-Lower Pecos Canyonlands 7-Day River Trip: TBD, Please inquire for more information
+Lower Pecos Canyonlands 8-Day River Trip: October 3-10

 *All itineraries are tentative and subject to changes due to weather, water levels, and unforeseen and/or uncontrollable circumstances.
 Sit back and relax, its a river trip!